High Speed Imaging of Spectral-Temporal Correlations in Hong-Ou-Mandel Interference: Introduction

 \section{Introduction}

 The interference of two photons on a beamsplitter (BS), the Hong-Ou-Mandel (HOM) effect~\cite{Hong1987}, is one of the most defining features of quantum mechanics and lies at the heart of many technology applications requiring multi-photon interference including quantum communications, quantum computing, quantum state engineering and precision measurements ~\cite{Sangouard2011,Acin2007,Knill2001,Zhang2016,Zhao2014,Vitelli2013,Lyons2018,Lyons2018b,Bouchard2021}.
 The characteristic signature of HOM interference is a `dip' in two-fold coincidences in the output ports of the beamsplitter.
 It has become synonymous with HOM interference, but in reality this dip is only a single-mode representation of a far more complex multi-mode effect.
 Recent demonstrations of the HOM effect in spatial-temporal~\cite{Devaux2020}, and spectral-temporal~\cite{Gerrits2015,Jin2015,Thiel2020,Chen2020} modes have revealed the complex multi-dimensional nature of HOM interference.
+Spectrally resolving the HOM interference of light-atom interactions have also been recently demonstrated~\cite{Lipka2021}.